 Our curriculum ethos is that children produce fewer pieces of work that are of high quality.
 Often, a piece of work will take several weeks to complete and may incorporate learning from other areas of learning.
 We believe that if children have become knowledgeable and skilful geographers, then they will be able to articulate their understanding with confidence.
 This is why pupil voice is an important tool in assessing whether children have made progress.

-We believe that beautiful work takes time.
+All children work in a humanities book to record their learning throughout a geographical enquiry.
+Each child will then produce 1-2 high-quality pieces of work for their Curriculum Book.
+Work in children's Curriculum Book is a culmination of a unit of work.
+However, we believe that beautiful work takes time.
 Therefore, children take longer on fewer pieces of work to ensure they can deepen their knowledge and refine their work, taking time to redraft where needed.
-Below are some examples of our children's high-quality geography work.
+Below are some examples of our children's high-quality history work featured in their Curriculum Book.
+Our geography curriculum is also celebrated through displays throughout the school.